-The Guidelines for workplace return to work programs (guidelines) have been updated and take effect from 31 May 2017.
+The Guidelines for workplace return to work programs (guidelines) were updated and took effect from 31 May 2017.

 Employers should update their RTW program to ensure it complies with the new guidelines at the next scheduled review.

-Note: All RTW programs must comply with the new guidelines two years from the date of effect (31 May 2017).
+Note: All RTW programs must comply with the updated guidelines two years from the date of effect (31 May 2017).

 Your RTW obligations

-There are some things every employer must do when it comes to workers compensation, injury management and workplace safety in NSW:
+There are certain requirements every employer must do when it comes to workers compensation, injury management and workplace safety in NSW: